 In the scene set at The Crazy Horse Saloon (infamous Parisian Nightclub) Deborah as waitress would pluck from her black velvet jacket a paper mache breast into which she would pour champagne.
 In this photo Helen Pankhurst, Deborah and Alan.

-Goin To Djibouti 1979.
+Goin To Djibouti

-Our first venue upon arrival in New York was the Westbeth Theatre in West Greenwich Village.
+Our first venue upon arrival in New York 1979 was the Westbeth Theatre in West Greenwich Village.
 The piece was called Goin To Djibouti and was set around the story of a Cuban mercenary who went to Angola to inspire revolution.
-In this photo left to right, myself, a local ring-in, Deborah, Alan and Sally.
+In the photo below, left to right, myself, a local ring-in, Deborah, Alan and Sally.
 It was the first soundstage, built for the The Jazz Singer with Al Jolson.
-In this cavernous space there was, strapped to its interior walls, an ancient heating system.
-At one point I made an exit into the ducts, crawled to the opposite side of the stage to make an entrance, having changed into the lizard mask and costume on the way.
-The Lizard disappeared into the duct to reappear once again transformed into Tarzan who swung from a rope tied to the lighting grid.

 Last Days of Mankind